 Like the sessions described above, there was emphasis of the fact that technology can enable positive customer experience.
 More specifically, with Dynamics 365 for Field Service companies can change they way in which the provide customer service, leading to happier customers, greater efficiency, and cost savings.

 We hit on three major components of the Field Service module: work orders, the scheduling board and the mobile application.
 Perhaps my favorite – but only by a little – was the mobile application.
 The mobile application provides a ton of functionality which helps technicians and the back office better communicate on customer and equipment information, scheduling, and inventory, for example.

-Moreover, in Dynamics CRM there is always multiple ways to do something.
-This is also true in Field Service so it was interesting to see the different ways in which the end user can interact with scheduling; from using the visual representation of the schedule to insert/modify records to working with the record itself.
+Moreover, in Dynamics CRM there is more than one way to do something.
+This is also true in Field Service so it was interesting to see the different ways in which the end user can interact with scheduling; from using the visual representation of the schedule to inserting/modifying records to working with the record itself.

 Like What You've Read?
 Subscribe to our Newsletter!

 3. When it comes to the relationship between it and business – it needs to be a case of “love and marriage” rather than “It’s complicated”

 Full disclosure: I’m slightly biased when it comes to this one.
 This Focus 2017 “lesson” was imparted to me by my colleague – Monica Heir.
 Should I put #ad here?

 But in all seriousness, attending her session “Should the Squeaky Wheel Get the Grease?
 How to Prioritize Competing CRM Projects/Modification Requests” was eye-opening.
 IT Governance topics are traditionally not the most glamorous (gee, I wonder why?).
 However, it was apparent that the tricky nature of the relationship between IT and the business (ie. end users) during CRM roll-outs and beyond is something that everyone struggles with.